 Register for Services

-Once a student's documentation and application have been approved by ODA, the student is registered with ODA.
-However, the student must then meet with ODA to discuss their accommodation requests.
+Once the above steps are completed, the student will be contacted by ODA to further discuss their accommodation requests.
 For more information on ODA's procedures, please refer to the ODA Manual (PDF).

 Shared Responsibilities: ODA, Faculty, Staff and Students

 Achieving reasonable accommodations for students with disabilities involves shared responsibility between ODA, students, faculty and staff.
 It is the responsibility of the university to educate personnel and faculty regarding the rights of students with disabilities and the university’s policies and ODA’s procedures.
 Southern Miss faculty and staff must provide reasonable accommodations that assist students in accessing university resources and in fulfilling degree requirements as established by the university.
 When students request accommodations without a letter from ODA, faculty and staff must refer the students to ODA.
 Then ODA will verify the documentation of the disability and plan for reasonable and appropriate accommodations that meet the mandates of federal legislation.